You may live in the City of Oaks, but there’s a wealth of other trees suitable for your Raleigh home landscape design.

 By varying the types of flowering trees in your landscape design, your outdoor spaces can boast color all year long.

 Additionally, flowering, ornamental trees fill your front yard, backyard, and side yard with sweet-smelling aromas, which can help boost your mood and reduce stress.
-These towering plants also can bring diversity in texture, size, and form to your property.
+These towering plants can also bring diversity in texture, size, and form to your property.

 Flowering trees for spring color include: